Iuliia Budaleeva

-Iuliia Budaleeva also known as Iuliia Chokhlaeva (born 13 November 1990) is a Russian female visually impaired cross-country skier and biathlete.
+Iuliia Budaleeva (born 13 November 1990), also known as Iuliia Chokhlaeva, is a Russian female visually impaired Para cross-country skier and biathlete.
 She represented Russia at the 2014 Winter Paralympics and was successful in her first Paralympic competition, claiming four medals including a gold medal in the biathlon event.
 Iuliia Budaleeva was awarded the Order of Friendship by the Russian president, Vladimir Putin for her performance at the 2014 Winter Paralympics.

 Career

 Iuliia Budaleeva competed at the 2014 Winter Paralympics with her guide Tatiana Maltseva and went onto claim 3 medals in the biathlon events including a gold medal in the women's 12.5km biathletes event and two silver medals in women's 6km event and women's 10km event.
 She also clinched a bronze medal in the women's 5km cross-country skiing event as a part of the 2014 Winter Paralympics.

 Personal life

-Iuliia Budaleeva married fellow Russian visually impaired Paralympic Nordic skier, Stanislav Chokhlaev.
+Iuliia Budaleeva married fellow Russian visually impaired Para Nordic skier, Stanislav Chokhlaev.
 Stanislav Chokhlaev also competed at the 2014 Winter Paralympics and excelled at his first Paralympic event similar to that of his wife by claiming two silver medals in the cross-country skiing and a bronze medal in biathlon events.